 By Cars.com Staff

 Exterior The LS 600h L differs little from the LS 460 in its exterior appearance.
-Aside from the model badge on the trunklid, the word "Hybrid" appears on the trim near the bottom of the rear doors.
+Aside from the model badge on the trunklid, hybrid badging appears on the trim near the bottom of the rear doors.
+Exterior features include:

 19-inch wheels with multiple design options

 Interior The 600h L shares the gas-only L model's interior appointments.
 Special to the hybrid is a power-flow diagram on the dashboard's central LCD screen.
-Even nicer, the basics are repeated in color graphics between the speedometer and tachometer.
-The car's hybrid nature doesn't eliminate any of the model's gee-whiz features, the most awe-inspiring of which is a self-parking system that relies on the car's rearview camera.
+The car's hybrid nature doesn't eliminate any of the model's gee-whiz features, including a self-parking system that relies on the car's backup camera.
+Interior features include:

 Voice-activated navigation system